 Concurrent Optimization enabled by Cloud technology might be a company’s lifesaver

 Traditionally, each business function focuses on its objective and plans its supply chain operations accordingly.
 How does a business perform concurrent optimization?
 By combining each function’s objectives under one overarching objective and reflecting them on the individual KPIs, the company can uncover solution options that they may never have considered before.
-The concurrent supply chains are made possible by high-tech software platforms “that plan a supply chain using multi-objective discrete optimization technique with goal programming.”
+The concurrent supply chains are made possible by high-tech software platforms that plan a supply chain using a multi-objective discrete optimization technique with goal programming.
 Concurrent optimization models enable changing objectives as a dynamic parameter, resulting in a more agile technology that can adjust to the changing business needs.
 Goal Programming optimizes for more than one goal at a time and constructs solutions by addressing multiple goals for the best overall result.
 The company follows the market dynamics and adjusts its short- and medium-term objectives to create a competitive advantage against its competitors.
 The company is thus able to prepare for coordinated actions across its functions.

 The easiest way to be a hero – turn failure into success with Machine Learning powered Concurrent Optimization

 One top consumer electronics manufacturer which serves its 1,300 retail stores used to have separate functions across several silos for prioritized inventory allocation, credit checks, fulfillment, and transportation planning.
 Each function maintained its own KPIs to execute its operations efficiently.
 This working method resulted in low fulfillment performance (measured as On Time In Full, or OTIF) and high transportation costs.
-So, what is the miracle that turned this situation into a success story?
+So, what miracle turned this situation into a success story?